GulSherAliKhan/IDS_Course/README.md

 • Social media APIs (e.g., Twitter API, Reddit API)
 • Weather data APIs (e.g., OpenWeatherMap API)
 • Public data APIs (e.g., World Bank API, COVID-19 data APIs)

+# Week 4 (Data Cleaning and Pre Processing)
+In this week I learn about Pivot Table, Scales, Merging and Groupby
+## Pivot Table
+A pivot table is a powerful data summarization and analysis tool commonly used in data analysis and business intelligence.
+It allows users to reorganize and aggregate data from a large dataset, providing a concise and structured view of the information.
+Pivot tables enable quick insights into patterns, trends, and relationships within the data, helping users make informed decisions.
+In a pivot table, users can select specific columns from the original dataset to act as rows, columns, values, or filters, defining how the data should be organized and displayed.
+The pivot table then automatically groups and calculates data based on the specified criteria, aggregating the values as needed.
+This dynamic arrangement enables users to explore data from different angles and easily drill down into details.
+With its flexibility and ease of use, pivot tables have become an essential tool for data analysts, business analysts, and decision-makers, enabling them to transform raw data into meaningful and actionable insights.
+### Example of Pivot Table
+import pandas as pd

+data = {
+    'Date': ['2023-07-01', '2023-07-01', '2023-07-02', '2023-07-02', '2023-07-03'],
+    'Product': ['A', 'B', 'A', 'B', 'A'],
+    'Sales': [100, 150, 120, 200, 80]
+}

+df = pd.DataFrame(data)

+pivot_table = df.pivot_table(index='Date', columns='Product', values='Sales', aggfunc='sum', fill_value=0)

+print(pivot_table)

+### Output
+Product         A    B
+Date
+2023-07-01    100  150
+2023-07-02    120  200
+2023-07-03     80    0

+## Scales:
+Scales, in the context of data visualization and data analysis, refer to the transformation of raw data into a visually meaningful representation.
+They play a crucial role in accurately communicating information through visualizations.
+Scales help to map data values to appropriate visual properties such as position, size, color, or shape.
+There are different types of scales used based on the nature of the data being visualized.
+Common scales include linear scales for continuous data, ordinal scales for ordered categorical data, and nominal scales for non-ordered categorical data.
+By selecting the appropriate scales, data scientists and visualization experts can create insightful and effective visualizations that facilitate better understanding and interpretation of complex datasets.
+Understanding scales is essential in the data visualization process to ensure that visual representations accurately and meaningfully convey the underlying information.

+## Merge
+Merge is a fundamental operation in data manipulation that combines data from multiple datasets based on specified common columns or keys.
+It is widely used in data analysis and data integration tasks to consolidate information from different sources.
+Merging enables data scientists to bring together related data, allowing them to perform comprehensive analyses and gain insights from diverse datasets.

+In Python, the Pandas library provides powerful merge functionality with the merge() function.
+The function offers different types of joins, such as inner join, outer join, left join, and right join, to control how data is combined.
+### Example of Merging
+### Code
+import pandas as pd

+data1 = {
+    'ID': [1, 2, 3, 4],
+    'Name': ['Alice', 'Bob', 'Charlie', 'David'],
+    'Age': [25, 30, 22, 28]
+}

+data2 = {
+    'ID': [3, 4, 5, 6],
+    'City': ['New York', 'Chicago', 'Los Angeles', 'San Francisco'], 'Salary': [50000, 60000, 55000, 70000]
+}

+df1 = pd.DataFrame(data1)
+df2 = pd.DataFrame(data2)

+merged_df = pd.merge(df1, df2, on='ID', how='inner')

+print(merged_df)

+### Output
+   ID     Name  Age           City  Salary
+0   3  Charlie   22    Los Angeles   50000
+1   4    David   28        Chicago   60000

+## Groupby
+GroupBy is a powerful data manipulation technique used in data analysis to split data into groups based on specific criteria, apply functions to each group, and combine the results into a structured format.
+It allows data scientists to perform operations on subsets of data, enabling deeper insights and analysis.
+The GroupBy process involves three steps: splitting the data into groups based on a chosen key or keys, applying a function or transformation to each group, and then combining the results into a new data structure.
+GroupBy is commonly used in conjunction with aggregate functions, such as sum, mean, count, or custom functions, to obtain summary statistics or perform complex data transformations.
+This functionality is often found in libraries like Pandas, which provide powerful GroupBy capabilities for handling data in Python.
+By utilizing GroupBy effectively, data scientists can efficiently analyze and interpret large datasets, gaining valuable insights from structured data subsets.
+### Example of Groupby
+### Code
+import pandas as pd

+data = {
+    'Category': ['A', 'B', 'A', 'B', 'A'],
+    'Value': [10, 20, 15, 25, 30]
+}

+df = pd.DataFrame(data)

+grouped_df = df.groupby('Category')['Value'].mean()

+print(grouped_df)
+### Output
+Category
+A    18.333333
+B    22.500000
+Name: Value, dtype: float64

+# Week 5 (Exploratory Data Analysis)